joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 11 x 11 F 2 S
 ## 2020 Queen Marked

+2021-04-24 Found queen cells, so moved Berenice to one side (to the South), left the queen cells to start a new colony ([Wendy]({{ site.baseurl }}/queens/2021-wendy.html)).
+A lot of the flying bees appeared to just follow so they might have been in the mood to swarm.

 2021-04-18 Brood, eggs, drones, drone comb, saw the queen, queen cups.
 Lots of bees so I put on two supers.

 2021-03-31 Brood in the top and bottom boxes.
 About 5 frames of sealed brood, 3 frames of unsealed, some drone cells.
 Saw the marked queen.
 Nectar coming in.